Platform ReviewUpdated 2026-04-18

 Key Findings

-• Positioning emphasizes durable carbon removal procurement and MRV/traceability infrastructure
+• *PLATFORM-CONFIRMED: Positioning emphasizes durable carbon removal procurement plus MRV and traceability infrastructure rather than financial return generation.

 Primary Source Pages